Metadata overview

 Some general advice on metadata management

-• Keep the metadata in a single location.
+- Keep the metadata in a single location.
 Consider storing the metadata close to your data files (but in a separate folder).
-Make sure that files are backed up regularly so that you don’t loose important information.
+Make sure that files are backed up regularly so that you don’t lose important information.

 Where should I start?